 Very few people leave a country and return the same person.
 Yes, I know.
 This is probably one of the most cliché things to say about travel; yet, somehow it still remains one of the biggest understatements of the year.
 Moleskine, the company known for its notebooks, planners and other sketchbooks, has emphasized this point over and over again.
-Since 1997, Moleskine has reminded us of the beauty of travel, going back to the “days of the great travellers of the nineteenth century” for inspiration.
+Since 1997, Moleskine has reminded us of the beauty of travel, going back to the “days of the great travelers of the nineteenth century” for inspiration.
 Now, it’s our turn.
-What memories do we capture and share with each other as modern travellers?
+What memories do we capture and share with each other as modern travelers?
 Whatever they may be, the Moleskine Voyageur Traveller’s notebook provides a way for you to record them down.

 What Is The Moleskine Voyageur Traveller’s Notebook?

 The Moleskine Voyageur Traveller’s notebook is a sketchpad, organizer and planner all in one.
 The canvas cover ensures that it is durable, yet lightweight and portable for travel.
 But besides portability, what makes the Voyageur any different from any other notebook you can find online or in a store?

 Check out our video review of the Moleskine Voyageur notebook here.
 Subscribe for updates on the latest technology and reviews:

 Well, as the name suggests, it is designed for travellers.
 It features all three Moleskine paper types: ruled (for taking notes), plain (for sketches, drawings, etc.) and dotted.
 It also includes perforated and detachable checklists, which make it easy for travellers to stay organized.